128technology/docs/docs/onboard_ssr_device_otp.md

 	![Select Boot Device](/img/onboard_otp_boot_device.png)

-14. If there are multiple images on the USB device, select the appropriate image for your install.
+14. Select the image for your install.
 15. After the re-installation completes, follow the [Installation Using OTP](intro_otp_iso_install.mdx) instructions to complete the installation process.